graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 ## `HAVING` Clause

 `HAVING` clauses serve the same purpose in gSQL++ as they do in SQL++: to filter out _groups_ that do not satisfy a certain condition, specified using aggregates on the group itself.
-Refer to the AsterixDB documention on `HAVING` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#HAVING_Clause) for more details.
+Refer to the AsterixDB documentation on `HAVING` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#HAVING_Clause) for more details.

 * * *